juhele/CzechRad/SCRIPTS/readme.md

 **Microsoft Windows 64bit**

 However, recently we also managed to create a working Windows versions of some of the scripts, tested on Windows 10 and 11.
+The exe files are portable, do not require admin rights or external librarires.

 **Use:**